PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Caching.Distributed.md

 ### Retry Policy

-By default the resilient cache is configured to use a retry policy set with an `ExponentialBackoffRetryStrategy` (up to 2 retries with a minimum back-off of 200ms and a maximum back-off of 3s).
+By default the resilient cache is configured to use a retry policy set with an `ExponentialBackoffRetryStrategy` (with a number of retries and minimum back-off time set by `ResilientCacheOptions`).

 This retry policy uses an error detection strategy that recognizes the following exceptions as transient:

+- `StackExchange.Redis.RedisConnectionException`
 - `StackExchange.Redis.RedisTimeoutException`

 You can configure the behavior of the resilient cache retry policy by setting `ResilientCacheOptions` when adding the decorator: